vikas-poddar-slalom/katacoda-scenarios/session-03-lab2-manage-chart/step2.md

 # Create chart from template

-Helm comes pre-installed with a command to create a chart from a pre-configured template with the required files and directory structure.
+Helm comes pre-installed with a command to create a chart from a pre-configured nginx template with the required files and directory structure.

 Run the create command to create an empty chart called **mychart**